-With its vast wildernesses, 4x4-only areas, wild campsites and even wilder animals, Zimbabwe is full of endless adventures.
+With its vast wildernesses, 4×4-only areas, wild campsites and even wilder animals, Zimbabwe is full of endless adventures.

-Walking safaris with a qualified guide are an adventurous and thrilling way to experience the bush: you can choose to just walk for a few hours when you stay at a safari camp, or embark on a walking safari adventure for a few days – an amazing way to immerse yourself in the sights and sounds of the bush and see big game on foot.
+Walking safaris on a Zimbabwe adventure tour with a qualified guide is a thrilling way to experience the bush: you can choose to just walk for a few hours when you stay at a safari camp or embark on a Zimbabwe walking safari adventure for a few days – an amazing way to immerse yourself in the sights and sounds of the bush and see big game on foot.

 Zimbabwe is home to some remote and rugged national parks which are only accessible with 4x4s.
 If you’re up for a self-guided safari adventure in Zimbabwe and have some 4×4 experience, then head to Gonarezhou National Park in the south-east.
 This is where you’ll find rough roads, unfenced campsites and not many other tourists in a beautiful landscape.